Ethel Caterham: Later years

+Longevity

 On 22 January 2022, following the death of Mary "Mollie" Walker, Caterham became the oldest living person in the United Kingdom.
 On 7 October 2022, after the death of Rose Eaton, she became the last known surviving subject of Edward VII.

-Upon turning 115 in August 2024, Caterham became the third British person verified to reach this age, and the first to do so since Annie Jennings in 1999.
+She became Europe's oldest living person on 19 August 2024, upon the death of Maria Branyas of Spain.
+Two days later, she became the third British person verified to turn 115, the first to do so since Annie Jennings in 1999.

-On 7 April 2025, Caterham surpassed Charlotte Hughes' age, to become the oldest person ever from the United Kingdom.

-On 30 April, following the death of Inah Canabarro Lucas of Brazil, Caterham became both the world’s oldest living person and the last known individual born in the 1900s decade.
+On 7 April 2025, Caterham surpassed the age of Charlotte Hughes to become the oldest person ever from the United Kingdom.
+23 days later on 30 April, following the death of Inah Canabarro Lucas of Brazil, she became both the world's oldest living person and the last known person born in the 1900s decade.

-On 21 August 2025, Caterham celebrated her 116th birthday, becoming the first person in British history to reach this age.
+On 21 August 2025, Caterham marked her 116th birthday, becoming the first person in British history to reach this age.
 She received a congratulatory message from João Marinho Neto of Brazil (born 5 October 1912), the world's oldest living man – reportedly the first documented exchange between the world's oldest verified woman and oldest verified man.

-In September 2025, Caterham met King Charles III, with whom she exchanged pleasantries and recalled his investiture in 1969.
+Upon her 117th birthday on 21 August 2026, she once again received a congratulatory message from Marinho Neto, as well as fellow English supercentenarian Hilda Luck, and Welshman Owen Filer, who is recognised as the current oldest known living man in Wales.
+Looking back over the recent past, she observed that "even at 117, I have had many firsts this year, from stroking a llama to holding hands with the king."
+She went on to say that her secret to long life is "never arguing with anyone; I listen, and I do what I want”.